 The dancers wear happi coats and dance energetically down the streets of Koenji during this festival.
 The Tokyo Koenji Awa Odori is the largest Awa Odori tournament in eastern Japan, with more than 60 years of history.
 Local Koenji groups and more than a hundred unique groups come and join from all over the country.

-The tournament is held for two days and the shopping streets and streets around Koenji Station is surrounded by the enthusiasm and cheers of Awa Odori.
+The tournament is held for two days and the shopping streets and streets around Koenji Station are surrounded by the enthusiasm and cheers of Awa Odori.

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Awa Odori